defold/doc/docs/en/manuals/flash.md

 You can find the id of a game object by running the following code in its script component: `print(go.get_id())`.
 This will print the id of the current game object in the console.
 :::

-Message passing and addressing is a key concept in Defold game development.
-In some cases the simple examples listed above are not expressive enough.
-The [message passing manual](/manuals/message-passing) covers all cases.
+The addressing model and message passing are key concepts in Defold game development.
+The [addressing manual](/manuals/addressing) and the [message passing manual](/manuals/message-passing) explains these in great detail.

 ## Flash—dynamically creating movie clips